JamesLong199/lung-ultrasound-scan-target-localization/README.md

 6. Download detector model for ViTPose.
 Place the model in `ViTPose/models`.
 We use
    1. [YOLOv3](https://github.com/open-mmlab/mmdetection/tree/master/configs/yolo) (DarkNet-53, 320, 273e)

+7. To use OpenPose, follow the instructions on the [official OpenPose documentations](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md) to download the Windows Portable Demo.
+Place the `openpose` folder in the project's root directory.

 Our code has been tested with Python 3.7.11 on Windows 11.